EXPLORE OUR AREA

 We rent Wilderness Systems Pungo kayaks.
 We are set up to deliver you to the lake and to pick you up at the appointed time.
 Molly's Falls Pond is Vermont's newest state park.
 Loons, eagles, swimming, fishing with 99% forest along the shore.
 One mile from our B&B. Peacham Pond is also close by and feeds into Molly's Falls Pond.

 We are in a hub of miles and miles of gravel roads.
 "Gravel Grinding."
 Close by is the LVRT (Lamoille Valley Rail Trail) soon to be Vermont's first linear state park.
 90+ miles.
+Check out the Ridge the Ridges event in Cabot in Early September or the Peacham Fall Fondo 50-mile tour of our gravel roads two weeks later.

 Hiking / Exploring Groton State Forest